NewGaea/proto-gramurn/grammar/phonology.md

 Diphthongs: /ai/, /ia/, /iu/, /ui/, /au/, /ua/

-Diphthongs are inherently long, however the second vowel of a diphthong may be long, creating a three mora vowel.
+Diphthongs are inherently long, however either vowel of a diphthong may also be marked long, creating a three mora vowel.